Case Studies

 When the company discovered inventor Jon Kodi’s “Kodi Klip,” named Most Innovative Product at a World of Concrete expo in 2015, they were wowed.

-Here was a hand-held, air-gun-like tool that, when triggered, automatically fastens a clip to intersecting rods of rebar, so workers could avoid the back-breaking, slow, and injury-prone labor of manual wire-tying.
+Here was a hand-held, air-gun-like tool that, when triggered, automatically fastens a clip to intersecting rods of rebar.
+This helped workers to avoid the back-breaking, slow, and injury-prone labor of manual wire-tying.

 “There's an immediate wow factor, and people totally get it.
 It's one of those innovations that can seriously change the construction world,” says LoJac Chief Operating Officer Kellie Mires.